peidevs/Event_Resources/MeetUps.md

 #### November 2015

 ###### Topics
-The group support the local arts by going to see [Kooperman](http://www.imdb.com/title/tt4831954/).
+The group supported the local arts community by going to see [Kooperman](http://www.imdb.com/title/tt4831954/).

 ###### Cat Herder (organizer) for this month
 * [Matt Duffy](http://twitter.com/medexperience)